-Today a Designer Interview With Stefan Sagmeister who is a designer and art director from Austria he is currently residing and working in New York City where he co-founded a design firm called Sagmeister & Walsh Inc. with Jessica Walsh.
+Today a Designer Interview With Stefan Sagmeister who is a designer and art director from Austria.
+He is currently residing and working in New York City where he co-founded a design firm called Sagmeister & Walsh Inc. with Jessica Walsh.
 He has produced work such as branding, graphics, and packaging for clients as diverse as for The Rolling Stones, The Talking Heads, Lou Reed, David Byrne, Jay Z, Aerosmith, Time Warner and The Guggenheim Museum, among many others.

 — The Logo Creative™ (@thelogocreative) January 10, 2018

-Exhibitions of Stefan’s work have been mounted in New York, Philadelphia, Tokyo, Osaka, Seoul, Paris, Lausanne, Zurich, Vienna, Prague, Cologne & Berlin.
-He is the author of a few books including the design monograph “Made You Look” which was published by Booth-Clibborn editions.
+Exhibitions of Stefan’s work have been mounted in New York, Philadelphia, Tokyo, Osaka, Seoul, Paris, Lausanne, Zurich, Vienna, Prague, Cologne and Berlin.
+He is the author of a few books including the design monograph “Made You Look” which was published in Booth-Clibborn editions.
 “Things I have learned in my life so far”, “Another Book about Promotion and Sales Material”, “The Happy Film Pitch Book”, and the beautiful “Oubey Mindkiss”

 Sagmeister received a Grammy Award in 2005 in the Best Boxed or Special Limited Edition Package category for art directing Once in a Lifetime box set by Talking Heads.
-He received a second Grammy Award for his design of the David Byrne and Brian Eno album Everything That Happens Will Happen Today in the Grammy Award for Best Recording Package category on January 31, 2010.
+He received a second Grammy Award for his design for the David Byrne and Brian Eno album Everything That Happens Will Happen Today in the Grammy Award for Best Recording Package category on January 31, 2010.

 In 2005, Sagmeister won the National Design Award for Communications from the Cooper-Hewitt National Design Museum.
 In 2013 Sagmeister was awarded the Golden Medal of Honor of the Republic of Austria.

-Stefan Sagmeister – Thank you for your kind mail and thinking of me.
+Stefan Sagmeister – Thank you for your kind mail and for thinking of me.
 I would love to answer anything, no problem.

 The Logo Creative – What was the turning point in your life when you decided to become a designer and how did you proceed?